-- 1) A quorum of 50% + 1 of the voting members is needed for all Executive Committee actions. - 2) A quorum of two-thirds (2/3) of the voting members is needed to make any financial decisions, and constitutional or legal code change.

-F) Duties and Powers of the Unit:

-- 1) Responsible for working with A.S. advisors to manage the operations of the Unit office. - 2) Promote and expand the services of the A.S.
-Alternative Transportation Program. - 3) Maintain relationships with on-campus partners, including the Office of the Vice Chancellor for Administrative Services, Disabled Students Program (DSP), Student Health, and Transportation and Parking Services. - 4) Explore funding models, including a ballot intiaive, and donations.
-Upon completion of a long-term program strategy, the Unit shall conduct a campaign for a petition or approval of a ballot measure. - 5) Be aware of issues related to mobility issues, locally, nationally and in the University of California system. - 6) Maintain a list of referrals from the Disabled Students Program, and communicate them the ride-share partner. - 7) Create and maintain rideshare and pedicab pick-up and drop-off stations, and transit routes.
+- 1) A quorum of 50% + 1 of the voting members is needed for all Executive Committee actions. - A quorum of two-thirds (2/3) of the voting members is needed to make any financial decisions, and constitutional or legal code change. - F) Duties and Powers of the Unit: - 1) Responsible for working with A.S. advisors to manage the operations of the Unit office. - 2) Promote and expand the services of the A.S.
+Alternative Transportation Program. - 3) Maintain relationships with on-campus partners, including the Office of the Vice Chancellor for Administrative Services, Disabled Students Program (DSP), Student Health, and Transportation and Parking Services. - Explore funding models, including a ballot intiaive, and donations.
+Upon completion of a long-term program strategy, the Unit shall conduct a campaign for a petition or approval of a ballot measure. - 5) Be aware of issues related to mobility issues, locally, nationally and in the University of California system. - 6) Maintain a list of referrals from the Disabled Students Program, and communicate them the ride-share partner.